-Major Customers - During the year ended December 31, 2016, sales to two customers represented 50% and 42%, respectively of total oil and gas revenues.
+Major Customers - During the year ended December 31, 2017, sales to two customers represented 76% and 18%, respectively, or total oil and gas revenues.
+At December 31, 2017, sales to two of our customers made up 88% and 10%, respectively, of accounts receivable.
+During the year ended December 31, 2016, sales to two customers represented 50% and 42%, respectively of total oil and gas revenues.
 At December 31, 2016, these two customers made up 59% and 32%, respectively, of accounts receivable.
 During the year ended December 31, 2015, sales to three customers represented 48%, 23% and 20%, respectively of total sales.
 At December 31, 2015, these three customers made up 30%, 53% and 0%, respectively, of accounts receivable.
-During the year ended December 31, 2014, sales to two customers represented 75% and 18% of total sales, respectively.
-At December 31, 2014, these two customers made up 45% and 37%, respectively, of accounts receivable.
 The loss of any of our customers would not have a material adverse effect on the Company as there is an available market for its crude oil and natural gas production from other purchasers.

-Stock-Based Employee and Non-Employee Compensation - The Company has outstanding stock options to directors, employees and contract employees, which are described more fully in Note 8.
+Stock-Based Employee and Non-Employee Compensation - The Company has outstanding stock options to directors, employees and contract employees, which are described more fully in Note 10.
 The Company accounts for its stock options grants in accordance with generally accepted accounting principles.
 Generally accepted accounting principles require the recognition of the cost of employee services received in exchange for an award of equity instruments in the financial statements and is measured based on the grant date fair value of the award.
 Generally accepted accounting principles also requires stock option compensation expense to be recognized over the period during which an employee is required to provide service in exchange for the award (the vesting period).

-Stock-based employee compensation incurred for the years ended December 31, 2016, 2015 and 2014 was \$2,267,053, \$2,566,716 and \$2,517,211, respectively.
+Stock-based employee compensation incurred for the years ended December 31, 2017, 2016 and 2015 was \$3,685,079, \$2,267,053 and \$2,566,716, respectively.

 Reclassifications - Certain reclassifications of amounts previously reported have been made to the accompanying financial statements to maintain consistency between periods presented.
-The reclassifications had no impact on net income (loss) or shareholders' equity.
+The reclassifications had no impact on net income (loss) or stockholders' equity.